-Approximately 58 percent of Abbott's U.S. defined benefit plans and medical and dental plans assets are invested in equity securities, 30 percent in fixed income securities, and the remainder in other securities, which consist of investment partnerships that employ diverse investment strategies across a wide variety of asset classes and financial instruments.
-The investment mix of equity securities, fixed income and other securities is based upon achieving a desired return, balancing higher return, more volatile equity securities, and lower return, less volatile fixed income securities.
-Abbott's domestic plans are invested in diversified portfolios of public-market equity and fixed-income securities.
+The investment mix of equity securities, fixed income and other asset allocation strategies is based upon achieving a desired return, balancing higher return, more volatile equity securities, and lower return, less volatile fixed income securities.
 Investment allocations are made across a range of markets, industry sectors, capitalization sizes, and in the case of fixed income securities, maturities and credit quality.
 The plans do not directly hold any securities of Abbott.
-Abbott's international defined benefit plans are invested approximately 70 percent in equities and 30 percent in fixed income securities.
+There are no known significant concentrations of risk in the plans' assets.